tonethar/IGM-330-Fall-2018/weekly/week-11A-notes.md

   - [Web Apps - Part 10 (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-10.md) - we will review these IGME-230 notes
   - [HW - GIF Finder (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) - you may have done this exercise before, if so, it has changed slightly, and you are going to get to do it again!
 See mycourses dropbox for due date.
   - [Web Service App - Examples & Starters (IGME-230)](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-service-app-starters.md) - this is starter code that demos how to use several web services
-- Consuming Web Services from a command-line Node.js app:
+- Consuming Web Services from a command-line Node.js app.
+See mycourses dropbox for due date:
   - [Node.js and Web Services - 1](https://github.com/tonethar/IGME-330-Master/blob/master/notes/node-and-web-services-1.md)
   - [Node.js and Web Services - 2](https://github.com/tonethar/IGME-330-Master/blob/master/notes/node-and-web-services-2.md)